ImperialCollegeLondon/virtual_ecosystem/docs/source/development/defining_new_models.md

 The `from_config` method should also check if any constants have been provided as part of the configuration.
 If they haven't a default set of constants is generated.
 If they have been supplied they are used to generate a custom set of constants.
-The {func}`~virtual_rainforest.core.utils.check_constants` utility function is used to check that no constant has been supplied with an incorrect name.
+The {func}`~virtual_rainforest.core.utils.check_valid_constant_names` utility function is used to check that no constant has been supplied with an incorrect name.
 At least one constants class should be created, but it's fine to split constants across more classes if that makes for clearer code.

 As an example: